iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 ### 3. Policy and approval gates

-One of the strongest differentiators is the policy engine.
+A central capability of the platform is the policy engine.

 Policies should behave like operational business rules, such as:

 - production release requires security review if risk is high
-- customer-facing AI must pass a hallucination threshold
+- customer-facing AI must pass a hallucination threshold (must stay below an agreed rate of invented, unsupported, or incorrect output)
-- a new prompt version cannot go live without regression coverage
+- a new prompt version cannot go live unless the required regression tests have been run and passed
 - cost per transaction cannot rise above an agreed threshold
-- workflows touching regulated data require a named approver
+- systems handling regulated or sensitive data require a named approver before release
-- API schema changes require downstream contract validation
+- API schema (response or request-structure) changes require downstream contract validation
-- severe incidents can freeze further release until acknowledged
+- severe incidents can block further release until they have been assessed and formally cleared

 This turns governance from static policy documentation into executable release logic.